PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 ## System Rule

-- Shows all regular trusts or testamentary trust of selected legal entity where this legal entity is added as Trustor, Trustee or Beneficiary.
+- Shows all regular trusts or [Testamentary Trust](../estate-plan/testamentary-trust.md#browse-associated-trusts) of selected legal entity where this legal entity is added as Trustor, Trustee or Beneficiary.